 Taking the time to stop, look and contemplate; this is where my art begins. - Susannah Crook

-The natural world, in its many forms has always been my focus.
+The natural world, in its many forms, and the inherent connections between those forms, has always been my focus.

-Through my artwork and my teaching I aim to provide the time and space for us to become still, to focus, to simply breathe and to create.
+Through my artwork and my teaching I aim to provide the time and space for us to become still, to become present, to reconnect with the land and sea, to simply breathe and to create.